 - Less Volatility: Stocks can surge in the course of a few hours; they can also plummet in the same timeframe.
 Housing markets, though not completely immune to fluctuations, are less affected by national economic dynamics and have proven to be dependable.

-- Steady Income: Single family rentals not only appreciate in value but provide a monthly income stream through rent.
-In February 2019, rents increased at their fastest rates in 10 months, showing that rents can rise even when housing markets cool.
+- Steady Income: Single-family rentals not only appreciate in value but provide a monthly income stream through rent.
+In August 2021, single-family rents increased at their fastest year-over-year increase in over 16 years.

-- Inflation-Proof: Inflation is inevitable in the U.S. economy; however, real estate values are increasing at a faster rate than inflation.
+- Inflation-Resistant: Inflation is inevitable in the U.S. economy; however, the median sales price of houses is increasing at a faster rate than inflation.
 This allows property investors to stay one step ahead of inflation numbers.

 It’s nice knowing that your money is in a relatively safe place, earning income, and appreciating in value.
 It’s also nice when the income requires very little effort on your behalf.

-Though a single family rental requires some obvious maintenance, cleaning, and upkeep, rental agreements usually require renters to mow and reasonably maintain the home.
-With a dependable tenant who loves living in your property, you’ll be earning money while you sleep.
+Though a single-family rental requires some obvious maintenance, cleaning, and upkeep, rental agreements usually require renters to mow and reasonably maintain the home.
+With a dependable tenant who loves living in your property, you may be able to generate steady, reliable income.

-There are other sources of passive real estate investing — like, Real Estate Investment Trusts (REITs) and crowdfunding — but these options don’t always generate the same cash flow as outright ownership of a single family rental.
+There are other sources of real estate investing — like, Real Estate Investment Trusts (REITs) and crowdfunding — but these options don’t always generate the same cash flow as outright ownership of a single-family rental.

 Property managers are an essential tool for the remote real estate owner — another key option for SFR investing.